 Telegraphing: A distortion that can occur in shingles when a new roof is installed over an uneven surface, causing the imperfections of the underlying surface to be visible.

-Three-Dimensional Shingles: Also known as laminated shingles, these are shingles that have multiple layers to create extra thickness and a textured appearance.
+Three-Dimensional Shingles: Also known as laminated shingles.
+These shingles have multiple layers to create extra thickness and a textured appearance.

 Top Lap: The section of roofing covered by the next course of shingles after installation.